 - It is a contractual right under GMS

-- Contact your CCG at the earliest opportunity and continue dialogue throughout the whole process
+- Contact your ICB at the earliest opportunity and continue dialogue throughout the whole process

 - The retiring GP may wish to remain on the performers list in order to undertake locum work, rather than remain a Partner

 This is now managed via PCSE online on behalf of NHSE.
 Both the Practice and the retiring GP must be signed up to PSCE Online.
 It is advisable for the GP to take action by informing PCSE at least 6 months prior to the event.
 Problems often occur because the individual GP does not start the ball rolling early enough.